dionisiydk/StateSpecs/README.md

 It fails with message: Got 1 but it should equal 100.
 But it has no information about what exact property of rectangle is wrong.
 Users would like to see it in failure message.

-To achieve this goal StateSpecs introduced ===#where=== message which should be sent to receiver and all following messages up to ===#should=== will be recorded as object propety.
+To achieve this goal StateSpecs introduced *#where* message which should be sent to receiver and all following messages up to *#should* will be recorded as object propety.
 At the end #should expression will validate retrieved property instead of receiver:

 ```Smalltalk
 (1@3 corner: 20@30) where origin x should equal: 100.